Contact Us 1-800-539-6119

 Description

-Cancer Antigen 15-3 (CA 15-3) is a blood test used to monitor for the recurrence and the spread of breast cancer.
-An elevated CA 15-3 level suggests the spread or recurrence of breast cancer.
-This test is often used with CA 125 and CEA.
-This is not a test used to screen for breast cancer.
+Cancer Antigen 15-3 (CA 15-3) - The CA 15-3 test monitors the recurrence and spread of breast cancer.
+If the CA 15-3 level is elevated, it indicates the potential spread or recurrence of breast cancer.
+Typically, this test is performed alongside CA 125 and CEA.
+It is important to note that this test is not intended for screening breast cancer.

 Trusted, Secure, & Confidential